 Nader Khalili and Cal-Earth Institute, engineered by P.J.
 Vittore

-SuperAdobe is a building system developed by CalEarth that uses long or short sandbags filled with moistened earth and arranged in layers or long coils to build shelters or landscaping retaining walls.
+SuperAdobe is a rammed earth building system developed by CalEarth that uses long or short sandbags (filled with moistened earth) and arranges them in layers or long coils to build shelters or landscaping retaining walls.
 Strands of barbed wire are placed between each layer of sandbag to act as both mortar and reinforcement.
 The system is free to use for non-commercial construction and the bags are available for purchase.

-North America, Latin America & the Caribbean, Africa, Asia, Europe/Middle East Most associated with application in arid and desert environments but can be built in cold or wet climates with additional considerations.
-See frequently asked questions.
+Global.
+According to CalEarth, SuperAdobe is most appropriate for use in arid and desert environments but can be built in cold or wet climates with additional design considerations.

 Another source that promotes earthbag construction is EarthbagBuilding.com, a resource of information provided by Kelly Hart and Dr. Owen Geiger.
 They share methods from multiple sources but do not sell bags.

-The product and system can be used by untrained individuals because construction requires no expensive equipment and is flexible and fast.
-It is possible to build alone or as a group and for all members of a household to participate.
+Target implementers include untrained individuals because the construction requires no expensive equipment and is flexible and fast.
+According to the manufacturer, it is possible to build alone or as a group and for all members of a household to participate.

 Superadobe is a patented system (U.S. patent #5,934,027) that is available for non-commercial use and requires a license for commercial use.

 Users can obtain SuperAdobe bags by ordering them online and having them shipped anywhere in the United States.
 For projects needing shipment outside of the US they provide a list of earth bag manufacturers from around the world.
-Users can also obtain training from CalEarth in earthbag construction (see Technical support section).
+Users can also obtain training (campus or online) from CalEarth in earthbag construction.

 Bags come in widths of 14, 16, 18, or 20 inches and lengths of 250, 500, and 1000 yard rolls.
 The earth bags are synthetic, low UV (ultra-violet) resistant and degradable.
-Recommended use of four-point, two strand, galvanized barbed wire.
-Recommended use of stabilisers such as cement, lime, or asphalt emulsion mixed into the earth for more permanent structures.
-Recommended use of plaster or exterior finishes to protect structures from erosion.
+The manufacturer recommends using four-point, two strand, galvanized barbed wire between each bag course to add tensile strength.
+Also recommended is the use of stabilizers such as cement, lime, or asphalt emulsion mixed into the earth for more permanent structures.
+To protect SuperAdobe structures from erosion, plaster or exterior finishes should be used.

-Educational blue prints are available for purchase for $500 for the “Eco-Dome” Design($500 USD).
-Otherwise users can build any way they like with the materials though are encouraged to follow the general construction methods outlined by CalEarth.
-A training manual for a simple emergency sandbag shelter can be found here.
-Books and e-books about earth-bag construction are also available for purchase.
+Educational blue prints are available for purchase for 500 USD for the “Eco-Dome” Design.
+Otherwise, users can build in any way they prefer with the materials and are encouraged to follow the general construction methods outlined by CalEarth.
+A training manual for a simple emergency sandbag shelter, in addition to books and e-books about earth-bag construction can be purchased online.

-It is unlikely that repairs are needed (see Lifecycle section), however bags can be purchased in small lengths should sections of a structure need to be rebuilt.
+It is unlikely that repairs are needed, however bags can be purchased in small lengths should sections of a structure need to be rebuilt.

-Though the full lifespan is unknown, some of the earliest earth-bag structures that CalEarth constructed have been standing for 20 years.
+Though the full lifespan is unknown, some of the earliest earth-bag structures that CalEarth and alumni constructed have been standing for more than 10 years.

 Manufacturer performance targets include structural safety, fire-proofing and insulation, flood resistance, and ease of building.

-Calearth claims that performance has been vetted for structural integrity and fire resistance.
-Academic research has tested quality of ventilation.
+CalEarth claims that performance has been vetted for structural integrity and fire resistance.
+Academic research has tested the quality of ventilation, lighting and insulation.

 An article by Nader Khalili and Phill Vittore outlines some of the early testing performed on the product.
 Plans of prototypes were examined by the Hesperia Building and Safety Department in consultation with ICBO.
 Live load tests were performed by Inland Engineering Corporation.
 UBC (Universal Building Code) compliance was tested by Southwest Inspection and testing.